AI Agent Pricing

 Can you measure a clean, attributable outcome?

-Per-outcome pricing.
-Tie revenue directly to results
+Per-outcome.
+Tie revenue directly to results.

-Per-workflow pricing.
-Charge for the complete sequence
+Per-workflow.
+Charge for the complete sequence.

 Does your agent handle varied tasks with unpredictable volume?

-Per-action pricing.
-Consumption model with per-unit charges
+Per-action.
+Consumption model with per-unit charges.

 Challenge